-Under the Management Agreement, the Advisor, subject to the overall supervision of the Board, manages our day-to-day operations and provides us with investment advisory services.
-For providing these services, the Advisor receives, until March 6, 2017, a base management fee at an annual rate of 2.0% of our total assets, including any assets acquired with the proceeds of leverage, payable quarterly in arrears.
-After March 6, 2017, the Advisor has received a base management fee at an annual rate of 1.75% of total assets (excluding cash), including any assets acquired with the proceeds of leverage, payable quarterly in arrears based on total asset valuation at the end of the prior quarter.
+Under the Current Management Agreement, our investment advisor, subject to the overall supervision of the Board, manages our day-to-day operations and provides us with investment advisory services.
+For providing these services, our investment advisor received, until March 6, 2017, a base management fee at an annual rate of 2.0% of our total assets, including any assets acquired with the proceeds of leverage, payable quarterly in arrears.
+After March 6, 2017, our investment advisor received a base management fee at an annual rate of 1.75% of total assets (excluding cash), including any assets acquired with the proceeds of leverage, payable quarterly in arrears based on total asset valuation at the end of the prior quarter.

-For the years ended December 31, 2016, 2015 and 2014, both the previous and current Advisor together earned an aggregate \$21,460,909, \$24,678,087 and \$23,641,231, respectively, in base management fees under the respective management agreements.
+For the years ended December 31, 2017, 2016 and 2015, the Company incurred \$16,391,532, \$21,460,909 and \$24,678,087, respectively, in base management fees under the respective management agreements.